 Educate yourself about the challenges people with disabilities face, then work to create solutions that make the home search process easier for them.
 When you enter into the experience of another, it creates more empathy and a more meaningful level of engagement so that you can become a valuable resource for buyers and sellers who are living with disabilities, both in your market and beyond.

-Christy Murdock is a freelance writer, coach and consultant and the owner of Writing Real Estate.
+Christy Murdock is a writer, coach and consultant and the owner of Writing Real Estate.
 Connect with Writing Real Estate on Instagram and subscribe to the weekly roundup, The Ketchup.

 listing agent